pioglitazone / metformin

 Actoplus Met (pioglitazone / metformin) is made up of two types of diabetes medications that work together to help lower blood sugar.

-What are the side effects of Actoplus Met (pioglitazone / metformin)?
+Side effects of Actoplus Met (pioglitazone / metformin)

 The following side effects may get better over time as your body gets used to the medication.
 Let your healthcare provider know immediately if you continue to experience these symptoms or if they worsen over time.